17 Secluded Beaches in Sydney for a Quiet Swim

 Double Bay Beach

-With a beautifully secluded location along the foreshore of Double Bay right next to the ferry wharf, Double Bay Beach is a relatively quiet stretch of sand.
+Nestled along the foreshore of Double Bay, right next to the ferry wharf, Double Bay Beach is a quiet and peaceful stretch of sand.

-It’s the perfect beach to go for a quick swim, relax, and enjoy the scenic views from the sand or one of the benches along the promenade.
+It’s the perfect spot for a quick swim, some relaxation, or simply soaking in the scenic views from the sand or one of the benches along the promenade.

-If you’re feeling hungry or just want to have a nice coffee, the Double Bay town and shopping centre are only moments away.
+If you’re feeling peckish or in need of a coffee, the Double Bay town centre and shopping precinct are just a short stroll away.

-Parking nearby is hard to find, so the best way to travel to this secluded beach is by ferry, which only adds to the Sydney experience.
+Parking in the area can be tricky, so the best way to reach this secluded beach is by ferry, an experience that adds to the charm of exploring Sydney.

 12. Lady Martins Beach, Point Piper